-As of December 25, 2015, we had 1,693 full-time and part-time employees, 149 of whom (approximately 8.8%) are represented by unions.
-Of the 149 employees represented by unions, 125 are operating under a collective bargaining agreement.
+As of December 30, 2016, we had 1,948 full-time employees, 210 of whom (approximately 10.8%) are represented by unions and are operating under a collective bargaining agreement and are represented by unions.
 We have in the past been the focus of union negotiating efforts, and it is likely that we will be the focus of similar efforts in the future.

 As we increase our employee base and broaden our distribution operations to new geographic markets, including as a result of acquisitions, our increased visibility could result in increased or expanded union-organizing efforts or we may acquire businesses with unionized workforces.
-Two labor unions have been certified to represent bargaining units at our New York and Maryland facilities, and we have entered into a collective bargaining agreement with our union employees in New York.
+Two labor unions have been certified to represent bargaining units at our New York and Maryland facilities, and we have entered into a collective bargaining agreement with our union employees in New York and Maryland.
 Although we have not experienced a work stoppage to date, if we are unable to successfully negotiate union contracts, or renewals of existing contracts, if additional employees were to unionize or if we acquire additional businesses with unionized employees, we could be subject to work stoppages and increases in labor costs, either of which could have a material adverse effect on our business, financial condition or results of operations.